[visionlist] Job Opening: Junior Specialist - Sprague Laboratory, UC Santa Barbara Dept of Psychological & Brain Sciences

 behavioral, eyetracking, and neuroimaging studies interrogating the neural

 mechanisms of visual spatial cognition.
-The Specialist will assist with
+The Junior Specialist will assist

-(behavioral, eyetracking, fMRI, EEG), and preparing results for
+analyzing data (behavioral, eyetracking, fMRI, EEG), and preparing results

-presentation.
-The Specialist will also assist with training of research
+for presentation.
+The Junior Specialist will also assist with training of

 Further information about the Sprague Laboratory can be found at: